 Comment

-This instruction is based on 17 U.S.C. § 512(c), (i), and (k).
+This instruction is based on 17 U.S.C. §§ 512(c), (i), and (k).

-For a definition of a service provider of network communication services, see Instruction 17.27 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined).
-For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.28 (Copyright—Affirmative Defense—Limitation on Liability for Transitory Digital Network Communications).
-For an instruction on the requirements for a valid notice of claimed infringement, see Instruction 17.29 (Copyright—Affirmative Defense—Limitation on Liability for System Caching).
+For a definition of a service provider of network communication services, see Instruction 17.29 (Copyright—Affirmative Defense—Service Provider of Network Communications Services Defined).
+For commentary on a reasonably implemented policy for the termination of users who are repeat infringers, see Instruction 17.30 (Copyright—Affirmative Defense—Limitation on Liability for Transitory Digital Network Communications).
+For an instruction on the requirements for a valid notice of claimed infringement, see Instruction 17.31 (Copyright—Affirmative Defense—Limitation on Liability for System Caching).